Nicolet Bank Spotlight: Gillett's Balthazor

 Coach’s comment

 “She’s confident in her actions on the court and off the court.
 That’s why she’s been a captain for two years because she’s willing to say the tough stuff and willing to bow down to the tough stuff.
 She takes criticism just as good as she gives it.
-I think that’s the best way to describe how we’ve developed our leadership around her.” – Gillett girls basketball coach Justin Daul
+I think that’s the best way to describe how we’ve developed our leadership around her.”

 - Get Livefyre